ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/win-tv-show-britannia-blu-ray.markdown

 has_entry_page: true
 title: "Win a copy of the new TV show Britannia on Blu-ray™"
 competition-description: "<p>Get ready… because Britannia is coming home with you!\
-  \ The top Sky drama series is coming to DVD and Blu-ray™!
+  \ The Top Sky drama series is coming to DVD and Blu-ray™!
 This is certainly one\
   \ release that you don't want to miss! that’s why we've got our hands on five copies\
   \ of this exciting and wild new show for you!</p>\r\n<p>Yes, we want you guys to\
   \ have them!
 Click on the link to get involved.</p>"